lemocla/Codzilla/README.md

       - Create a requirements.txt file, which will list all of the Python dependencies by typing the following in the command line interface:
             ``$ pip freeze > requirements.txt``

-      - Add and commit the requirement.txt and procfile then push to GitHub
+      - Add and commit the requirement.txt then push to GitHub

   - ##  **Deployment on Render**